philiplb/CRUDlex/docs/html/0.11.0/_sources/api/MySQLData.txt

         :type $entity: Entity
         :param $entity: the entity to save the many-to-many entries of

+    .. php:method:: enrichWithReference($entities)

+        Adds the id and name of referenced entities to the given entities.
+Each reference field is before the raw id of the referenced entity and after the fetch, it's an array with the keys id and name.

+        :param $entities:
+        :returns: void

     .. php:method:: __construct(EntityDefinition $definition, FileProcessorInterface $fileProcessor, $database, $useUUIDs)

         Constructor.